This post was updated October 2019.

 Just do it.

-I will, however, share two quick pieces of advice (I couldn’t resist!):
+I will, however, share three quick pieces of advice (I couldn’t resist!):

 - Take your time, evergreen content is the gift that keeps on giving, so you can’t rush it.